 Montessori Coin Drop Work by Natura Baby

-Weaning Table and Chair.
-Weaning process normally starts around 6 months of age.
+The weaning process starts typically around 6 months of age.
 This is the time when usually baby is given first foods and can do first simple activities while sitting at the table.
-Ettetete made a great set that serves dual purpose: weaning table and chair AND can be transformed into a Learning tower for helping in the kitchen when child is older.
+Ettetete made a great set that serves a dual purpose: weaning table and chair AND can be transformed into a Learning tower for helping in the kitchen when the child is older.

-Pull Up Bar.
-Once baby starts attempting to pull themselves up, parents can attach an infant pull up bar to assist child in developing their muscles and arm strength.
+Once baby starts attempting to pull themselves up, parents can attach an infant pull up bar to assist the child in developing their muscles and arm strength.
 Montessori Wood Works has one to offer.

-Baby Clothes ideally should be in plain and soft colours, made out of soft natural materials and allow total freedom of movement.
-It is recommended that babies and children walk bare foot when possible or alternatively wear shoes with non slippery leather soles.
+Baby Clothes ideally should be in plain and soft colors, made out of soft natural materials, and allow total freedom of movement.
+It is recommended that babies and children walk barefoot when possible or wear shoes with non-slippery leather soles.

 Baby leather shoes by SWAG booties

 Baby Onesie by Mindful Mobiles